hlillemark/VBVR-Wan2.2/README.md

     --eval_root ./data/VBVR-Bench \
     --output_root ./outputs/eval/LTX2.3_base
 ```
+### 6. Evaluation on VBVR-Bnech

+After generating videos, you can evaluateyour results on the [VBVR-Bench](https://github.com/Video-Reason/VBVR-EvalKit) following the instructions.

-### 6. Submit Results to Leaderboard
+### 7. Submit Results to Leaderboard

-After generating videos, you can evaluate and submit your results to the [VBVR-Bench Leaderboard](https://huggingface.co/spaces/Video-Reason/VBVR-Bench-Leaderboard) following the instructions on the leaderboard page.
+After evaluation, you can submit your results to the [VBVR-Bench Leaderboard](https://huggingface.co/spaces/Video-Reason/VBVR-Bench-Leaderboard) following the instructions on the leaderboard page.

 ### Citation